kallaballa/sndcut/README.md

-sndcut is a program the generates LP records from audio files - it generates an SVG file that you can laser cut. it's implementation is inspired by https://github.com/mitsuhito/CuttingRecordGeneratori but it does some additional things (e.g.: RIAA equalization) to improve sound quality of the records.
+sndcut is a program the generates LP records from audio files - it generates an SVG file that you can laser cut.
+Its implementation is inspired by https://github.com/mitsuhito/CuttingRecordGenerator but it does some additional things (e.g.: RIAA equalization) to improve sound quality of the records.

 #Usage